 Cooling everything down and creating clean simplicity gave it a more pulled together, calm, and custom look.

-Serene Arizona Kitchen Makeover: Frig Wall
+DIY Kitchen Makeover: Frig Wall

 I just knew this part of the kitchen could get much better because it was all wrong.

 But it was pretty upgrades and sweat equity to the rescue rather than deconstruction and a re-design.
+Time is money!

 I got really lucky with my statement wall in this kitchen because there were no wall cabinets to remove which meant no demo here either!

 We covered the wall in a calacatta gold honed marble hex mosaic tile I fell in love with.
 I knew you would notice it as soon as you walked through the front door.